NVIDIA/cub/README.md

 We recommend the [CUB Project Website](http://nvlabs.github.com/CUB) for further information and examples.

-CUB is an powerful library of cooperative SIMT primitives and other utilities for CUDA kernel programming.
+CUB is a powerful library of cooperative SIMT primitives and other utilities for CUDA kernel programming.
 CUB enhances productivity and portability providing commonplace threadblock-wide, warp-wide, and thread-level operations that flexible and tunable to fit your kernel needs.